-Note: The term Auditor refers to an IOSA Auditor, whereas the term auditor is generic.
-Auditor Actions Pre-determined action steps that an auditor would normally be expected to take in order to gather sufficient evidence to support a determination of either conformity or nonconformity with an IOSA/ISAGO standard or recommended practice.
-Auditor Currency Database A database maintained by IATA that contains the qualifications of the approved IOSA/ISAGO Auditors for each Audit Organization (AO), as well as the dates when currency requirements were satisfied.
+Note: The term Auditor refers to an IOSA Auditor, whereas the term auditor is generic. □ Note: For ISAGO the Auditor is a member of the CoPA.
+Auditor Actions Pre-determined action steps that an auditor would normally be expected to take in order to gather sufficient evidence to support a determination of either conformity or nonconformity with an IOSA/ISAGO standard or recommended practice. △ Auditor Currency Database A database maintained by IATA that contains the qualifications of the approved IOSA Auditors for each Audit Organization (AO), as well as the dates when currency requirements were satisfied.
 Auditor Independence An auditor who is independent of the functional area or the manager that is being audited.
 The auditor impartiality or functional independence would be considered as compromised in a situation where an auditor is subjected to any type of performance appraisal activity (attached or not attached to remuneration) by the functional area or manager that is being audited.
-Auditor Notes Guidance for Auditors that may be contained in the IOSA/ISAGO Checklist.
-Auditor Personal Data File An IOSA/ISSA/ISAGO document that provides a record of the personal, background and qualifications data of an IOSA/ISSA/ISAGO Auditor. △ Auditor Qualifications Record (AQR) An administrative document prepared by an AO and reviewed by IATA for the purpose of approving or tracking the qualifications of IOSA/ISSA Auditors.
+Auditor Notes Guidance for Auditors that may be contained in the IOSA/ISAGO Checklist. △ Auditor Personal Data File An IOSA/ISSA document that provides a record of the personal, background and qualifications data of an IOSA/ISSA Auditor.
+Auditor Qualifications Record (AQR) An administrative document prepared by an AO and reviewed by IATA for the purpose of approving or tracking the qualifications of IOSA/ISSA Auditors.
 Authorized Person A person authorized by the operator, AMO or applicable authority to carry out specific aircraft maintenance work and, where required, to certify for conduct of such work within the terms of the approval.
 A person may also be authorized by the authority for a specific purpose by the issue of a Maintenance Authorization.
+GLO 24 IRM Ed 10, August 2019

 Authority (Regulatory) A government agency or other administrative body that exercises regulatory or oversight control over operations or activities within a defined jurisdiction.
 Note: The term Authority as used in the IOSA Standards Manual (ISM), the ISSA Standards Manual (ISSM) and the ISAGO Standards Manual (GOSM) is a specific term that means the National Aviation Authority (NAA) of the State of the Operator.
 See National Aviation Authority.

 Note: The term authority as used in the ISM, ISSM or GOSM when referring to a regulatory or oversight agency is a generic term that means any applicable or relevant authority.

-GLO 24 IRM Ed 9, June 2018
+Authority

-Authority The delegated power or right to:
+The delegated power or right to: